Disability & Education Abroad

 Useful Resources to Begin Your Exploration

-- Access Abroad - University of Minnesota /Information for Students with Disabilities: Access Abroad, a federally funded project, seeks to enhance existing study abroad opportunities for students with disabilities.
-This is currently the most comprehensive resource for students with disabilities and study abroad.
+- Access Abroad - University of Minnesota /Information for Students with Disabilities: Access Abroad, a federally funded project, seeks to enhance existing education abroad opportunities for students with disabilities.
+This is currently the most comprehensive resource for students with disabilities and education abroad.

 - CU Boulder's Office of Disability Services: a CU resource for services and information

-- CU Boulder Student Finds Studying Abroad, Despite Wheelchair, Delivers Adventure, Friendship and "Non-Stop Fun:" read about former CU student Molly Bloom's study abroad experience in New Zealand
+- CU Boulder Student Finds Studying Abroad, Despite Wheelchair, Delivers Adventure, Friendship and "Non-Stop Fun:" read about former CU student Molly Bloom's education abroad experience in New Zealand

 - Disability Rights and Education Defense Fund: This website, advocating disability civil rights, provides a list of international disability laws by country